jossai1/meeting-room/README.md

 # Meetings Project Repo - for dev

-* DEV BRANCH is for development purposes
+* PRE-PRODBRANCH is for development purposes
 * please make changes on this branch before you put them in production i.e **Master bracnch**
 * I will be using this on my local machine